mbourgey/EBI_cancer_workshop_CNV/README.md

 **Are IGV profiles in concordence with sequenza results ?** [solution](solutions/__visu3.md)

-If we look at the tumor profiles wecan see that the 3 copies state correspond to a mean coverage of 60x, the 2 copies to 50x and the 1 copy to 40x.
+If we look at the tumor profiles we can see :

+  1 - the 3 copies state correspond to a mean coverage of 60x
+  2 - the 2 copies state correspond to a mean coverage of 50x
+  3 - the 1 copy state correspond to a mean coverage of 40x.

 **How could you explain these values ?** [solution](solutions/__visu4.md)

+## Whole genome data

+Let’s compare the small genomic block we ran with the entire genome which will be processed through the SNParray technology.

 ----------------------------------